HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### **Authors**:

-There are three types of RFCs that may be proposed: ***Software*** RFCs, ***Governance*** RFCs, and ***Informational*** RFCs.
-Software RFCs are expected to be linked directly to an existing ticket in the DCP Zenhub board which will usually be labeled as a Spike.
+There are three types of RFCs that may be proposed: ***Software***, ***Governance***, and ***Informational***.
+Software RFCs are expected to be linked to an Objective that is prioritized in the DCP Product Roadmap, tracked by linking directly to an existing ticket in the DCP Zenhub board (usually labeled as a Spike).
 Informational and Governance RFCs need not directly reference an open ticket in the DCP Zenhub board.

-To inform the DCP Community about the development of an RFC, with the intention of forming collaborations between people thinking about similar problems, it is recommended that a draft of an RFC be first published once the Problem Statement and Authors have been established.
+To inform the DCP Community about the development of an RFC, with the intention of forming collaborations between people thinking about similar problems, it is RECOMMENDED that a draft of the RFC be published as soon as the Problem Statement and Authors have been established.
 The steps to begin are as follows:

    1. Fork the HumanCellAtlas `dcp-community` repository
    2. Copy `rfcs/rfc-template.md` to `rfcs/text/0000-my-feature.md`.
 Make `my-feature` descriptive but do not assign an RFC number yet.